 The OEB did not file a notice for leave to appeal the ODC Decision to the Ontario Court of Appeal by the required deadline of July 31, 2020.
-As such, Hydro One believes it is probable that a final decision will be issued consistent with the specific guidance in the ODC Decision.
-As a result, the ODC Decision has been determined to be a subsequent event that requires adjustment in the consolidated financial statements as at and for the three and six months ended June 30, 2020.
+As such, Hydro One believes it is probable that a final decision from the OEB will be consistent with the specific guidance in the ODC Decision.

-The Company has recorded a reversal of the previously recognized impairment charge of Hydro One Networks' distribution and transmission deferred income tax regulatory asset, including the cumulative amounts shared with ratepayers to-date by Hydro One Networks' distribution and transmission segments of \$58 million and \$118 million, respectively.
-This has resulted in the recognition of deferred income tax regulatory assets of \$504 million and \$673 million, respectively, and associated deferred income tax liability of \$310 million.
-The Company has recorded an increase in net income of \$867 million as deferred income tax recovery.
+The Company recorded a reversal of the previously recognized impairment charge of Hydro One Networks' distribution and transmission deferred income tax regulatory asset in its financial statements for the period ending June 30, 2020.
+The reversal of the previously recognized impaired charge included the regulatory asset relating to the cumulative deferred tax asset amounts shared with ratepayers (deferred tax asset sharing) up to and including June 30, 2020 by Hydro One Networks' distribution and transmission segments of \$58 million and \$118 million, respectively.
+As of June 30, 2020, Hydro One recognized deferred tax sharing regulatory assets of \$504 million and \$673 million, respectively, and associated deferred income tax liability of \$310 million.
+The Company also recorded an increase in net income of \$867 million as deferred income tax recovery during the three months ended June 30, 2020.